Hundreds gather for funeral of Nottingham attack victim

 Also attending were the family of Grace O’Malley-Kumar, 19, who died alongside Mr Webber.

-Both Ms O’Malley-Kumar and Ian Coates, 65, who also died, were also remembered at the service.
+Ms O’Malley-Kumar and the third victim of the fatal attack, Ian Coates, 65, were also remembered at the service.

 Mr Webber’s wicker coffin was brought into the church to music by Annie Lennox, with her song Into The West.